Jinal4502/Model-Pruning-and-Multi-Point-Precision-Optimization/README.md

 # Model-Pruning-and-Multi-Point-Precision-Optimization
-I explored FP16, INT8, mixed-precision quantization, and unstructured pruning on ResNet-18 to study their impact on inference time, size, and accuracy.
-Since PyTorch pruning isn’t compatible with quantized models, I implemented custom routines to enable effective INT8 and mixed-precision pruning.
+This project explores FP16, INT8, mixed-precision quantization, and unstructured pruning on ResNet-18 to study their impact on inference time, size, and accuracy.
+Since PyTorch pruning isn’t compatible with quantized models, custom routines had to be implemented to enable effective INT8 and mixed-precision pruning.

 # ResNet-18 Quantization and Pruning Analysis